nielsmanders/R10MediaWall/README.md

 #### Live pixelsorting
 This visualisation uses a technology called pixelsorting.
 You have to options to choose different ways to apply the pixelsorting on the choosen image.
 When you have found settings you like you have the option to use a live image taken by your webcam camera.
+#### Rijksmuseum fragments
+This visualisation uses the Rijksmuseum API to take fragments from the most famous paintings of the museum and combines then to one unique visualisation

 ## Installation and usage
 All the visualisation are based on P5.js and made to work in a webbrowser.
 Each of the visualisations contains a index.html file